 Jennice added, “In high school, I would go to this huge bookstore on weekends and read books all day, all by myself.
 I entered essay competitions and I’d get prizes.”

 Jennice has amassed a huge collection of children’s books, and she also managed to keep the journal she wrote as a young girl.
-In terms of putting it all together and figuring out next steps, that road is still under construction: “For now, [writing a children’s book] is something I love to do, but hopefully one day I can publish it.
+In terms of putting it all together and figuring out next steps, that road is still under construction: “For now, [writing a children’s book] is something I love to do, and hopefully one day I can publish it.
 Nowadays you can publish your own book through Amazon or some other bookmaking sites that makes it much easier to publish your own material.”

 DSFederal delights in the spirit of creativity that lives within each of us.
 Thank you, Jennice, for reminding us that the gifts we bring our children enrich the world.